Teams working under pressure

 Putting together an initial plan is easy for most teams.
 However, having the discipline to review in order to learn and then adjust the plan as needed is more difficult, and happens much less.
 Having a formal time and a simple process for a team review helps to keep it focused.
 Reflecting on what happened, evaluating what worked and didn’t in relation to the goal and in terms of how the team worked together, and then deciding what and how the team will adjust the plan (or not).
 Rather than simply following the planned agenda, allowing oneself to be open to learning from insights gleaned from disciplined reviews sets the stage for the team to re-calibrate and align to better achieve the results they are aiming for.

 The simple reality is that teamwork takes effort.
 As an expert in leadership and organization development that has consulted with countless of teams and as someone who has worked on great and not-so-great teams alike, I know that working with others can be hard.
-This can be the case especially when the road gets bumpy, and or when colleagues get tired and are feeling less patient.
-I find that following these practices - as one team - leads to great success and satisfaction.
+This can be the case especially when the road gets bumpy, or when colleagues get tired and are feeling less patient.
+These factors can be what makes the difference and helps the team to win.